 The Symphony initiates a series of music symposia and an extensive Music Education Program that now serves more than 16,000 children and adults every year.

 The Symphony commissions and records a CD of Dr. Craig Russell's Concierto Romantico with Spanish classical guitarist Jose Maria Gallardo del Rey.

-No Ties Allowed!
-Symphony Dress Rehearsals is established.
-Individuals and families are welcome to attend dress rehearsals on Saturday's at 11 a.m. as part of Symphony's Music Education Outreach.
-Children 14 years and younger are free.
+No Ties Allowed! was established.
+Individuals and families were welcomed to attend the Symphony dress rehearsals the morning of the concert (Saturdays at 11am) as part of Symphony's Music Education outreach.
+Children 14 years and younger were free.

 The Symphony enters its third sold-out season at the Performing Arts Center and adds a fifth Classics concert to its already impressive musical season.